sethgis/Wind-Erosion-Modelling/source/Service/Service Guide.rst

 	- 2.
 System tools comprising of the Home button, linking to the home page of the system.
-The dashboard button leading to the system dashboard, system information icon i, messaging icon for recived messages, the User registration button, that leads to form for the user to register for alerts, Notification icon to show number of notifications received in the messages and language button to change the language preference for the user respectively.
+The dashboard button leading to the system dashboard where computation and layer selection can be done, system information icon i, messaging icon for message notification, the User registration button, that allows the user to register for alerts, Notification icon to allow the user manage their subvscribed alerts and loaded shapefiles seamlessly.

 	- 3.
-Right Side panel comprising of selection panel for selecting forest and areas of interest for analysis.
+Right Side panel comprising of selection panel for selecting type of analysis, which is connected to the left bottom panel.

 	- 5.
-The left corner panel comprising of buttons to activate tjhe analysis panel, the legend for comparison, and documentation.
+The left corner panel comprising of buttons to activate the analysis panel, comparison tool between layers, and documentation where all the step by step use of the system is documented.

 	- 6.
-System tools section, from top download data icon, draw customed boundary, select base map icon and zoom in and out button respectively.
+System tools section, from top download data icon, for drawing customed boundaries, changing and selecting different base map icon, zoom in/out button respectively.

 	- 7.
 The comparison tool box including opacity and swap tool from left to right.